 - PM10 monitoring stations and an onsite meteorological station shall be installed and operated, as agreed in consultation with the SCAQMD. - Where feasible, landfill roads shall be paved. - Portions of paved roads abutting unpaved haul truck traffic areas shall be routinely swept and/or washed. - Onsite vehicles shall be routinely maintained.
-(Responsible Agencies: LEA, SCAQMD)
+(Responsible Agencies: LEA, SCAQMD) Status:

 This mitigation measure is implemented on an ongoing basis.
-The site has installed a meteorological station and conducts PM{10} monitoring as part of construction activities.
-In 2022, PM{10} monitoring was not required since there was no excavation.
+The site has installed a meteorological station and conducts PM{10} monitoring as part of cell excavation construction activities.
+In 2023, PM{10} monitoring was completed for phase 13B excavation.
+The PM{10} report will be available after the cell excavation is completed in 2024 and will be provided in the 2024 annual report.
 All paved surfaces are routinely swept, with supplemental sweeping added on a more frequent basis as dictated by weather conditions.
 All unpaved haul roads are watered as needed.
-All heavy equipment is maintained on a 250 operating hour interval, and all heavy trucks (e.g., roll-off trucks) undergo annual exhaust opacity testing as required by SCAQMD.
+All heavy equipment is maintained on a

+250 operating hour interval, and all heavy trucks (e.g., roll-off trucks) undergo annual exhaust opacity testing as required by SCAQMD.